alexjsp/homebridge-plex-sensors/README.md

 `types` | (Optional) This is an array of types for which playback can trigger the sensor.
 (Valid types include `movie`, `episode`, `track`, `photo`)
 `players` | (Optional) This is an array of player names or UUIDs for players that will trigger the sensor.
 (To find out your player name you can check the [Now Playing section of Plex Web](https://app.plex.tv/desktop#!/status/playing) while that player is playing, or enable the `logSeenPlayersAndUsers` setting described below which will also log UUID values as an alternative to names)
 `users` | (Optional) This is an array of user names for users that will trigger the sensor.
 (To find out your user name you can check the [Now Playing section of Plex Web](https://app.plex.tv/desktop#!/status/playing) while that user is playing)
+`genres` | (Optional) This is an array of genre strings.
+If set, movie playbacks will only trigger the sensor if the movie's genre matches one or more of the genres in this array.
 `ignorePauseResume` | (Optional - default: false) If set to true the sensor will remain "triggered" while playback is paused.
 By default paused players will untrigger the sensor.
 `customFilters` | (Optional / Advanced) Custom filters allow you to filter for specific properties on the JSON events that the above use cases don't cover.
 For example you could make a sensor only triggered by playing a specific TV Show or movie.
 See [Plex's article on Webhooks](https://support.plex.tv/articles/115002267687-webhooks/) for more details of what is passed in webhook events.